status-im/help.status.im/docs/en/getting-started/about-the-ethereum-blockchain.md

 In the Ethereum blockchain, accounts validate identities.
 When you [create your Status profile][run-the-status-app-for-the-first-time], you generate a random private cryptographic key, represented by your [recovery phrase][understand-your-status-keys-and-recovery-phrase].
 The private key derives the corresponding public key, and from this public key, your Ethereum account.

-This account (also known as Ethereum address) is what you use to receive funds, interact with dApps and carry out transactions on the Ethereum network.
+This account (also known as the Ethereum address) is what you use to receive funds, interact with dApps and carry out transactions on the Ethereum network.
 Your Ethereum address is part of your Status profile and identifies you in the Status network.

-!!! note
+!!! tip
     Your Ethereum address or Status profile doesn't necessarily reveal your identity [unless you decide to do so][view-and-edit-your-status-profile].

 ### Status messaging and Waku